deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 - get added to a secure group chat that will allow you to message any group member.

-XXX add screenshot of an invite-qr screen with share button

 These ways of starting a chat result in "guaranteed end-to-end encryption" which is secure against compromised servers or networks.
 Therefore, even if you are using a classic e-mail server we recommend to use these methods.